sziring/does_ternary_emerge_naturally/README.md

 **Scientific Conclusion**: Binary computation's dominance reflects intrinsic optimization advantages under realistic physical constraints, not historical accident.

+**How and why we got here** a through experiment to see what might be possible if just one non scientific person could interface with the AI of today back then.
+Start with the very basic discoveries of gates, binary, ternary, etc.. and see where it takes them.
+Could a new more efficient path be discovered using analog or something else?
+Was binary the easier choice or the most scientific efficient one?
+Could all of these power hungry computers have been created more efficiently.
+After all, we humans only require about 20 watts to run.

 ## 🏗️ Architecture

 ```